Do Babies Grow Out of Recessed Chin? Feeding Tips & Treatment

 How To Get A Newborn’s Recessed Chin Diagnosed?

 Typically, a newborn retracted chin causes the lower jaw to be positioned further back than the upper jaw.
-Babies with recessed chins often have trouble breathing and latching.
+Babies with recessed chins often have trouble breathing and latching

 As a result, using a bottle or nipple shield may help you out considerably.